AbramKanime/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to change my working directory to home directory A script displaying current directory contents in a long format A script displaying all the files both the hidden ones
+A script to change my working directory to home directory A script displaying current directory contents in a long format A script displaying all the files both the hidden ones A script displaying more info about my current directory